testersakage/mineclonia-jtest/mods/ITEMS/mcl_trees/API.md

 	sapling_chances = { 1, 2, 3, 4},           -- chances a sapling gets dropped for fortune levels 0-3 (default: {20, 16, 12, 10} )
-	saplingdrop = "itemstring",                -- custom itemstring to drop instead of the API sapling planks = {},                               -- overrides for the planks node definition sapling = {},                              -- overrides for the sapling node definition -- special field: _after_grow = function(pos, schematic_def, is_2by2), this is called when a sapling of this type grows. potted_sapling = {},                       -- mcl_flowerpot definition or empty/nil for defaults
+	saplingdrop = "itemstring",                -- custom itemstring to drop instead of the API sapling planks = {},                               -- overrides for the planks node definition sapling = {
+		_unobtainable = nil,                   -- if true the sapling item will not be obtainable through survival means },                              -- overrides for the sapling node definition -- special field: _after_grow = function(pos, schematic_def, is_2by2), this is called when a sapling of this type grows. potted_sapling = {},                       -- mcl_flowerpot definition or empty/nil for defaults
 	fence = {},                                -- overrides for the fence node definition